I missed this somehow, but twhirl integrates support for friendfeed:

 (They demo creating an application, plus Python creator Guido speaks)

 I haven't had a chance to read the documentation as I was having problems getting to it.
-I tried signing up for the service, but its limited right now, but you can download the SDK to start getting ready.
+I tried signing up for the serviceapp_engine_license, but its limited right now, but you can download the SDK to start getting ready.
 You need to know Python (which isn't a problem, I do most of my stuff in Python anyways :).
 The SDK is licensed under the Apache license as you can see above.
 Their are version for Windows, OS X, and Linux.

 The readme in the SDK says you have to have Python installed.
 Once the SDK is installed you can start the dev_appserver in a command prompt: